-To review historical trend data
+To view historical trend data

 - 1. While in normal monitoring mode, press MENU.

-- Press MONITORING HISTORY.
+- 2. Press MONITORING HISTORY.

+- 3. Press TRENDS.

-- 3. Review the visible trend field.
+- 4. Review the visible trend field.

-Figure 4-9.
-MONITORING HISTORY Screen
+Figure 4-10.
+MONITORING HISTORY - TRENDS

-- 4. Scroll left or right using the arrows or the scroll bar for any additional historical trend data. - 5.
-View specifics for visible trend data by touching the screen at the area of interest.
+- Change the visible time scale by pressing the or + keys next to the trend time scale indicator.
+The options are 15 minutes, 30 minutes, 1 hour, 2 hours, 4 hours, 8 hours, 12 hours, 24 hours, 36 hours, and 48 hours.
+The default is 1 hour. - Scroll left or right using the arrows or the scroll bar for any additional historical trend data. - View specifics for visible trend data by touching the screen at the area of interest.
 A pop-up appears.

-Figure 4-10.
-Trend data pop-up
+Figure 4-11.
+Historical Trend Data Pop-Up

-Press CLEAR HISTORY to delete the trend data and then confirm or CANCEL to retain historical trend data.
+- Press CLEAR HISTORY to delete the trend data and then confirm or CANCEL to retain historical trend data. - 5.
+Press EXIT to return to normal monitoring.